ESA-APEx/apex_documentation/interoperability/geospatial_explorer.md

 - Configuration validation.
 - Definition of a "contract" for easier documentation of features and their configuration.

-The sections below briefly outline the structure of the configuration schema and provides a preliminary description of each field/property within.
-The schema currently consists of four top-level fields, all properties are written in camel case.
+The sections below briefly outline the structure of the configuration schema and provide a preliminary description of each field/property within.
+The schema currently consists of four top-level fields and all properties are written in camel case.

 ### Layout - `layout`